How Beneficial It Is To Put A Price On Intellectual Property

 How Can Companies Derive Maximal Wealth Out of Their IP?

 Deriving value from IP assets can be through various means, like, direct exploitation via selling and licensing the IP asset or even owning it.
-Value is generated by this method by reducing customers’ negotiating power, offsetting supplier strength, mitigating rivalry, raising barriers for competitors’ entry, reducing the threat of substitution, etc.
+Value is generated by this method by reducing customers’ negotiating power, offsetting supplier strength, mitigating rivalry, raising barriers to competitors’ entry, reducing the threat of substitution, etc.

 Factors Influencing IP Valuation

 1. The value standard: Fair market value and Fair Price Value are the most commonly used standards of value.
-Standard of value is essential to conduct an IP valuation exercise.
+The standard of value is essential to conduct an IP valuation exercise.
 Fair market value (Market value) is the price at which an asset or a service passes on from a willing seller to a willing buyer.
-Fair price value (Fair price) is appropriate for use in post transaction purchases for price allocation.
+Fair price value (Fair price) is appropriate for use in post-transaction purchases for price allocation.
 This price is based on the idea that market participants would use while setting the asset price.
 Whereas fair market value is considered more appropriate when used in exchanges, fair value is often based on value-in-use.
 As mentioned earlier, in an everyday situation, IP valuation is a process to evaluate an IP asset’s fair market value.

 2. Purpose of valuation: To determine the premise for calculating value, it is necessary to understand its valuation.
 For instance, a valuation of an IP asset from the perspective of its market value and investment purposes would be completely different.
 For commercial purposes, market value is the appropriate factor.

 4. The comparative strength of an asset: An asset’s competitive strength ultimately determines an IP’s valuation in terms of its market share.
-The factors like consumer responsiveness and market distribution of a product or service determine an IP asset’s actual value.
+Factors like consumer responsiveness and market distribution of a product or service determine an IP asset’s actual value.
 The threat of new entrants in the domain or its substitutes affects the value decided for an IP asset.

 Setting the valuation of an IP is a challenging process.
 Choosing the most suitable method for IP assets depends upon the purpose decided for using the result.
 There are three main methods to ascertain the value of an IP asset.
 These are: